-We can also apply our methodology to advertising design.
-For example, \citet{Bertrand2010} find that for small loans, altering advertising features, such as the advertisement's photo and content, has a significant effect on increasing a loan's demand that is comparable to changing the loan's interest rate.
-If their firm decides to choose a handful of advertisements to coarsely personalize and send out, then the findings from \citet{Bertrand2010} provide the first step's results in our procedure.
-We would then account for how many different advertisements the firm is willing to send out and determine which optimal advertisements to offer using our second step.
+We can also apply our methodology to advertising content design.
+For instance, \citet{Bertrand2010} find that modifying advertising elements such as imagery and content significantly increases loan demand, comparable in effect to changing the loan's interest rate.
+If the firm chooses a few optimized advertisements to coarsely personalize and send out, then the findings from \citet{Bertrand2010} provide the first step's results in our procedure.
+The firm can then use our coarse personalization solution to determine which optimal advertisements to offer and to whom they should be sent to.

 Our framework can also be used to guide pricing decisions. \citet{Chandar2019} find that across 40 million Uber rides, riders have heterogeneous preferences over private tipping behavior.
-If firm managers aim to maximize tip and overall spending from customers but cannot fully personalize due to fairness concerns, they can assign different geographic blocks of riders going to the same location the same baseline price and the suggested default tip rate.
-By coarsely personalizing, the managers can both increase profits by personalizing and address fairness concerns \textendash{} two people in the same area searching for a ride to the nearest airport will face the same price.
+If firm managers aim to maximize tip and overall spending from customers but cannot fully personalize due to fairness concerns, they can assign different geographic blocks of riders going to the same location the same baseline price and suggested default tip rate.
+By coarsely personalizing, the managers can both increase profits and address fairness concerns: two people in the same area searching for a ride to the nearest airport will face the same optimized price.

-Lastly, coarse personalization can be interpreted as a more regularized version of the fully granularly personalized case.
-Heterogeneous treatment effect estimates are known to be noisy \citep{Hitsch2018,Wager2018}, and by coarsely assigning blocks or segments of customers that are given the same treatment, firms are able to explicitly choose the level of regularization to incorporate when using the heterogeneous treatment effects.
-At one extreme, full regularization implies everyone receives the same treatment and at the other, fully granular personalization is implemented and everyone gets her own fully personalized treatment.
-The coarse personalization framework enables a firm's manager navigate between two extremes while ensuring the profit maximizing groups and treatments are formed at each level of regularization.